HowTo: Maximize GitHub Copilot’s Code Understanding of our repositories

 • Getting Code Suggestions in Your IDE with GitHub Copilot

 Official GitHub documentation covering how Copilot understands code context and generates suggestions.
-Includes specific guidance on improving code suggestions through comments, documentation, and code structure - directly applicable to telemetry system documentation strategies.
+Includes specific guidance on improving code suggestions through comments, documentation, and code structure.

 • OpenTelemetry Semantic Conventions

-Comprehensive guide to documenting observability concepts, metrics, and telemetry flows using industry-standard semantic conventions.
-Essential for creating consistent, AI-understandable documentation in telemetry systems.
-Covers naming conventions, attribute definitions, and documentation patterns that help AI tools understand telemetry domain concepts.
+Comprehensive guide to documenting observability concepts using industry-standard semantic conventions.
+Essential for creating consistent, AI-understandable telemetry documentation.

 • .NET Observability with OpenTelemetry

-Microsoft’s official guide to implementing observability in .NET applications using OpenTelemetry.
-Demonstrates how to structure telemetry code, configuration, and documentation patterns that align with both human understanding and AI code comprehension in .NET telemetry systems.
+Microsoft’s official guide to implementing observability in .NET applications.
+Demonstrates telemetry code structure and documentation patterns for .NET systems.

-By implementing these specialized documentation practices, our team can significantly enhance Copilot’s understanding of the Diginsight Telemetry system, leading to more accurate code suggestions that respect our domain-specific patterns and requirements.
+By implementing these specialized documentation practices - focusing on official GitHub Copilot features while leveraging community patterns for comprehensive context - our team can significantly enhance Copilot’s understanding of the Diginsight Telemetry system, leading to more accurate code suggestions that respect our domain-specific patterns and requirements.